vliu5163/Data-Compression-Zlib/README.txt

 My main challenge in this project was figuring out how zlib worked—it's a pretty big library.
 I spent the first few days reading a lot of the documentation and online resources regarding zlib.
 A secondary challenge was detangling the Makefile and understanding how the different files in the directory fit together.
 In retrospect, I should have started with reading the code since I found that zpipe.c (given in library) provided much of the code needed to complete zlib_compressor.c.
 In addition, I made slight modifications to the Makefile to run zlib_compressor.c.
 However, I now have a deeper understanding of one of the seminal works in data compression!

 This was a really fun project to work on!
 Thanks to Jean-loup Gailly Mark Adler for providing the open source zlib library.
-Special thanks to Nicolas Duponte and Alexandre Helle for assigning this unique project.
+Special thanks to Nicolas Dupont and Alexandre Helle for assigning this unique project.

 Online sources that I found very useful to understand zlib (and C in general):